istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/_index.md

 Users who wish to stick with the operator pattern have two third-party options in the [istio-ecosystem](https://github.com/istio-ecosystem/) org.

-Please check out our dedicated blog post for more details on the change.
+Please check out [our deprecation announcement blog post](/blog/2024/in-cluster-operator-deprecation-announcement/) for more details on the change.

 ## Upgrading to 1.23